 Small business access to credit: Issues and how to fix them

-As a new business owner you re likely to have insufficient business credit history and need to use your personal credit score to back up credit requests
+As a new business owner, you’re likely to have insufficient business credit history and need to use your personal credit score to back up credit requests

 It’s no big revelation that small businesses make up most of the US economy